 We've a huge range of components which can be used to make lights and lighting.
 The collection includes:

-- lamp or light bulb holders and traditional filament and LED light bulbs
+- lamp or light bulb holders and LED light bulbs

-When you buy from us, printed user instructions and diagrams are supplied with the products and the instructions are also available to download here.
+When you buy from us, printed user instructions and diagrams are supplied with the products and the instructions are also available to download from each product page.
 The instructions show how to safely wire the products.

 The diagrams below show some of the popular configurations for pendant lights.
-As well as being available as separate components, all the pendant styles below are available as as complete ready-to-install pendant lights designed by you using the Custom Lighting service.
+As well as being available as separate components, all the pendant styles below are available as as complete ready-to-install pendant lights designed by you.
 When you're happy with your design, the light is hand built and certified to BS EN 60598 at our production HQ in Yorkshire.
 If you chose to assemble your own lighting, there is some basic safety information below the diagrams.